yellowmessenger/documentation/docs/platform_concepts/mobile/chatbot/mobile-sdk-faq.md

 sidebar_label: Mobile SDK FAQs
 ---

-**1. How can we change the colour of the bot close button, which is currently white?**
+**1. How to change the colour of the bot's close button?**

-You can changes close button color from ym config.
-For more information, see [Close bot](https://docs.yellow.ai/docs/platform_concepts/mobile/chatbot/android#close-bot).
+You can change the colour of the close button in ym config.
+To know more about Close bot, click [here](https://docs.yellow.ai/docs/platform_concepts/mobile/chatbot/android#close-bot).

-**2. How to change the status bar color?**
+**2. How to change the colour of the status bar?**

 You can change the colour of the status bar in ym config.
-For more information, see [Status bar](https://docs.yellow.ai/docs/platform_concepts/channelConfiguration/android/#status-bar).
+To know more about Status bar, click [here](https://docs.yellow.ai/docs/platform_concepts/mobile/chatbot/android#use-lite-version).

 **3. How to send bot events to the user?**

 Use the following code snippet to send an event from bot code:

 ```
 app.sendEvent({